alexpreynolds/soda/README.md

 ### Note

-Gallery snapshots are presented in the same order as rows in the input BED file.
-The BED file does not need to be in [BEDOPS `sort-bed`](http://bedops.readthedocs.io/en/latest/content/reference/file-management/sorting/sort-bed.html) order.
+The BED file does not need to be in BEDOPS `sort-bed` order.
 In fact, it can be useful to order the regions in a BED file by some criteria other than genomic position, such as some numerical value stored in the BED file's score column, *e.g.*:

 ```bash
 $ sort -k5,5n input.bed > input_sorted_by_scores.bed
 ```

 Any ordering is allowed.
+Gallery snapshots are presented in the same order as rows in the input BED file.

 ## Download